szymonjan/wtframework_mod/README.md

 ======
 https://github.com/wiredrive/wtframework

-Web Test Framework (referred to as WTF for short) provides a structured testing framework for testing a Web Applications in a maintainable manner.
-It helps QA/SDET professionals quickly setup and develop acceptance level web tests which are configurable, robust, and provide utilities helpful in testing and debugging web applications.
-The aim of this project is to build a common framework on top of Selenium to provide test professionals the tools to build web tests like how Rails and Django makes it easy to build web applications.
+Selenium does a good job at providing APIs for automating the browser.
+What the Web Test Framework (referred to as WTF for short) is to take that base, and build on it to provide a structured test framework for testing a Web Applications in a maintainable manner.
+The goal is to provide the project structures and tools to help QA/SDET professionals quickly setup and develop acceptance level web tests which are configurable, robust, and easy to use.
+The ultimate goal is to build a common framework on top of Selenium to provide test professionals the tools to build web tests as easily as how Rails and Django makes it easy to build web applications.

-Install
+Installation
 =======

 Requirements